aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 NOTE: Stochastic Gradient Descent (SGD) that the instructor is sometimes mentioning in the next video is just a type of Gradient Descent.
-Don’t worry about its exact working.
+Don't worry about its exact working.